 EBHRA: an Excepted Benefit HRA is another type of HRA that allows employers of any size to use pretax dollars to reimburse certain limited benefits like vision insurance, dental insurance, long-term care insurance, or nursing home care.
 Employees do not have to participate in a group plan to receive its benefits and reimbursements are limited to $1,800 a year.

-Which HRA is best for employer reimbursement for health insurance?
+Which HRA is best for employer reimbursement for health insurance in 2023?

 What makes sense for your company depends on a number of factors, like company size, budget, legal makeup, local insurance market factors, etc. Some cities have market conditions with competitive individual insurance markets that make them prime for this new reimbursement model.